Livestream: Best practices for building with GenUI | 5/22

 The next video shows a few examples of using the slash command to add structure and elements in the Visual Editor.

-You drag the Image block onto the work area and add an image to it by uploading your image.
+The Image block manages your image's responsiveness, size, and performance for you.
+Drag the Image block onto the work area and add an image to it by uploading your image.

 The Box block, available on the Insert tab, is the most minimal building block in Builder.
 The Box block gives you a container to put other blocks within, such as text and images.